Warrants to seize and sell property

 What happens after the goods are sold?

-The sheriff will take out costs, such as removal, storage and auction fees, from the sale price and then pay the creditor.
-Any money left over will be given to you.
+The sheriff will take out costs, such as removal, storage and auction fees, from the sale price and then pay the creditor the amount listed in the warrant.
+Any money left over should be given to you.
 The sheriff can also ask for the costs of entering the property, for example, if you refused entry and a locksmith was called.

 If you still owe money, the creditor can keep trying to get the remaining debt.